Nordgaren/Elden-Ring-Debug-Tool/README.md

 **[King Borehaha](https://github.com/kingborehaha/DS-Gadget-Local-Loader)** Who's local loading system has worked really well for a lot of things, including this project

 # Change Log
+### Beta 0.5.1

+* Fixed item Max Upgrade so it now looks at originEquipWep

 ### Beta 0.5

 * Inventory tab has been added, major thanks to [inuNorii](https://github.com/inunorii)